tasandy/finalproject/README.md

 To install all these packages, run this line of code in your terminal:

-sudo apt-get install matplotlib, numpy, pandas, scikit-learn, flask
+sudo apt-get install matplotlib, numpy, pandas, scikit-learn, flask To run the software:

+1. Clone or download the repo

+2. Go to the folder

+$ cd .../finalproject

+3. Run the website.py file from the terminal and click "Let's Predict," which is at the top of the website

+$ python website.py

 ### ***Usage***

-The main files that you will need from the repository are movie_metadata.csv, clean_data.py, website.py, and final_model.py.
+The main files that you will need from the repository are movie_metadata.csv, clean_data.py, website.py, final_model.py, and our flask templates.
 First, you will want to run website.py.
 Be sure to replace file_n with the location of your movie_metadata.csv file if needed.
-After running the code in final_model.py, you should receive an output of 'bad','average', or 'good'.
+After running the code, you should receive an output of 'bad','average', or 'good'.

 ###***MIT License***